TheHellSite/archlinux_lxc/jellyfin/README.md

        ```lxc.cgroup2.devices.allow: c 226:128 rwm```
     2. Mount the render device in the LXC.
        ```lxc.mount.entry: /dev/dri/renderD128 dev/dri/renderD128 none bind,optional,create=file```
-    3. Enable "lxc.autodev" for the LXC, necessary in order to use "lxc.hook.autodev".
-       ```lxc.autodev: 1```
-    4. Change UID and GID of the render device to root:render in the LXC during every start of it.
+    3. Change UID and GID of the render device to root:render on the PVE host during each start of the LXC.
-       ```lxc.hook.autodev: sh -c "chown 0:989 /dev/dri/renderD128"```
+       ```lxc.hook.pre-start: sh -c "chown 0:100989 /dev/dri/renderD128"```
   </details>

   **!!!
 Adjust "LXC_ID" at the end of the command !!! (necessary)**\